6 min read ResuFit Team

 Do ATS Scores Actually Matter in the Hiring Process?

 The short answer: yes, but with important caveats.
-ATS scores function primarily as initial filters, not final judgments on your candidacy.
-Research shows that 75% of resumes never reach human reviewers, making that first digital impression crucial.
+ATS ranking functions primarily as an initial filter, not a final judgment on your candidacy.
+Research shows that approximately 75% of resumes never reach human reviewers, making that first digital impression crucial.
+And with the ATS market projected to reach $15.46 billion by 2035, these systems are only becoming more sophisticated.

 However, it’s equally important to understand that recruiters frequently override scores for standout candidates.
 According to Jobscan’s analysis, resumes with job titles in headlines received 3.5x more interviews, demonstrating that content quality can outweigh rigid scoring metrics.